Article in Marketing and Growth category.

 How To Nail App Store Optimization With Metadata

 More than 65% of all app downloads come directly from searches.
-You can boost your app store optimization by refining the metadata fields when you…
+Learn how you can boost your ASO strategy by refining the metadata fields when…

 You've finally done it: you've finished building out the gorgeous Android or iPhone app that you know can light up the lives of oh so many smartphones and tablets.
 There's no way this baby isn't going to get tons of installs — not after all the work you put into it.
 But the work isn’t over yet.
 Now you’ve got to focus on how to connect users to your app.
 This is where your App Store Optimization (ASO) strategy will come into play.